garrandall/popular-music-data/tracks/livin--it-up--friday-night--bell-james.md

 I miss the feeling, having fun
 No way to fake it (No way to fake it)

-Jump in my ride, ooh ooh ooh ooh
+Jump in my ride, oh oh oh oh
 It's Friday night, yeah yeah yeah yeah

 Livin' it up, livin' it up, oh yeah